 I have an inground pool, so I have a stainless steel ladder.
 I normally hang this flat against the inside wall of my garage on two large nails so they are out of the way.

-A set of plastic steps, particularly those that allow you to climb up and then into an inground pool, can be rather awkward unless they are easy to at least dismantle part-way.
+A set of plastic steps, particularly those that allow you to climb up and then into an inground pool, can be rather awkward unless they are easy to dismantle, at least partially.

-If you have the storage available to keep them inside in a garage or basement then great.
-If not then stacking them in a corner with a tarp over them will protect them.
+If you have the storage space available to keep them inside in a garage or basement, great.
+If not, stacking them in a corner with a tarp over them will protect them.

 Winter swimming and steps

-If you are one of those hardy types (or perhaps that should read a little mad) that swim in your pool in most weathers then you will need to leave them in over winter of course.
+If you are one of those hardy types (or perhaps that should read a little mad) who swims in your pool in most weather, then you will need to leave them in over winter.

-Personally, even in the summer, if the water temperature is any less than 80ºF I am not going in.
-But I have a friend in the UK that has been known to break the ice to go for a swim in winter.
+Personally, even in the summer, if the water temperature is less than 80ºF, I do not go in.
+But I have a friend in the UK who has been known to break the ice to go for a swim in winter.